 Learning outcomes on the UCT GSB MBA

-Listed in the Financial Times Top 100 Global MBA ranking, the GSB Masters in Business Administration (MBA) programme is transformative.
-It pushes students to their limits and empowers them to reach their best - personally and professionally.
+The GSB Masters in Business Administration (MBA) programme is transformative, it pushes students to their limits and empowers them to reach their best - personally and professionally.

 The curriculum is international in scope and standard but with a distinctive orientation to the (South) African context.
 It has a strong practical emphasis and, in addition to addressing the functional areas of business, new streams of learning around communication, leadership and entrepreneurship keep it at the cutting edge of professional development.